robrich/terraform-hands-on-workshop-aws/00-Machine-Setup/README.md

 > [!NOTE]
 > AWS likes to call their cloud portal the "console".
 This seems quite confusing.
 "Console" typically means a CLI.
 But in this case "console" means their website.

+If you don't use SSO, here's the login steps:

 1. Visit https://console.aws.amazon.com/ in your preferred browser.

 2. Login with your username and password.